 - Prepare to apply

-Have you already earned an undergraduate degree?
-Let’s take a look at Oxford’s graduate program and what you need to be accepted.
+But have you already earned an undergraduate degree?
+Let’s take a look at Oxford’s graduate program and what you need for acceptance.

-Much like the undergraduate application process, the graduate program process is extensive.
-Whether you’re going to graduate school to get an Oxford MBA or a different degree, you need to take the proper steps to get accepted.
+Much like the undergraduate application process, Oxford’s graduate process is extensive.
+Whether you’re going to graduate school for an Oxford MBA or a different degree, your application must meet every requirement.

-But how are you supposed to know what you need to apply?
-Requirements for your application vary by course, but most Oxford applications require the following components:
+Requirements for your application vary by course, but most Oxford graduate applications require the following components:

 - Official transcript